erew123/alltalk_tts/README.md

 # [Click here if you want AllTalk Version 2](https://github.com/erew123/alltalk_tts/tree/alltalkbeta)

-## Everything on this page is for AllTalk Version 1 not Version 2
+## ⚠️ Everything on this page is for AllTalk v1 not AllTalk v2 ⚠️

 ### 🟩 Quick Setup AllTalk Version 1 (Text-generation-webui & Standalone Installation)